How to Start, Stop, or Restart Apache

 sudo service httpd restart

-In this guide, we have shown you how to start, stop, and restart the Apache webserver on various Linux systems.
+We have shown you how to start, stop, and restart the Apache webserver on various Linux systems.

 If you have any questions or feedback, feel free to comment below.